Foster Carers who wish to Adopt a Child who they are Currently Fostering

 Often the elements that would normally be considered to make a good match may only be partly present, e.g. the carers may be older than ideal.
 However the positive advantages of maintaining an existing relationship of quality, the perceived durability of this relationship, the benefits of maintaining existing networks of support are all factors that need to be considered and a balance of risks and rewards considered against the uncertainty of seeking to find an elusive "other" placement that may never materialise.

-It may also be appropriate for the Head of Service or Fostering Team Manager to meet the foster carers to discuss their interest in adopting the child.
+It may also be appropriate for the senior leader or Fostering Team Manager to meet the foster carers to discuss their interest in adopting the child.

 Where the proposed match seems likely to meet the needs of the child, the foster carers will be advised to pursue the adoption through private law and that the costs of this will be underwritten by the agency.